Cloudflare CDN Reference Architecture

 In addition, Argo Smart Routing can be enabled to ensure the fastest paths over the Cloudflare network are taken between upper tier data centers and origin servers at all times.
 Without Argo Smart Routing, communication between upper tier data centers to origin servers are still intelligently routed around problems on the Internet to ensure origin reachability.

-Argo Smart Routing accelerates traffic by taking into account real-time data and network intelligence from routing over 28 million HTTP requests per second; it ensures the fastest and most reliable network paths are traversed over the Cloudflare network to the origin server.
+Argo Smart Routing accelerates traffic by taking into account real-time data and network intelligence from routing nearly 50 million HTTP requests per second; it ensures the fastest and most reliable network paths are traversed over the Cloudflare network to the origin server.
 On average, Argo Smart Routing accounts for 30% faster performance on web assets.

-Traffic Flow: Argo Tiered Cache, Smart Tiered Cache Topology with Argo Smart Routing
+Traffic Flow: Tiered Cache, Smart Tiered Cache Topology with Argo Smart Routing

 With the Cloudflare CDN, Argo Smart Routing is used when:

-- There is a request for non-cacheable content, such as dynamic content (for example, APIs), and the request must go to the origin server.
+- There is a request for non-cacheable content, such as dynamic content (ex: APIs), and the request must go to the origin server.

 To summarize, the Cloudflare CDN is SaaS that helps address the challenges customers face around latency, performance, availability, redundancy, security, and costs.
-The Cloudflare CDN leverages Cloudflare’s global Anycast edge network and Argo Tiered Cache to deliver optimized results while saving costs for customers.
-Customers can also enable Argo Smart Routing to ensure the fastest network path is used to route requests to the origin server.
+The Cloudflare CDN leverages Cloudflare’s global Anycast network and Tiered Cache to deliver optimized results while saving costs for customers.
+Customers can also enable Argo Smart Routing to ensure the fastest network path is used to route requests to the origin server and also choose to enable Cache Reserve to increase cache hits to further save costs and increase performance of their website or application.